The chances of this asteroid hitting Earth are tiny, NASA says — but not zero

 Although the chances of it colliding with Earth are very low, Bennu remains one of the two most hazardous known asteroids in our solar system, along with another called 1950 DA, NASA said in a news release.

 Researchers stated that the most pressing threat for Earth from space objects are hazardous asteroids that are undetected.
-However, they said they have detected about 60 percent of those similar to Bennu in size.
+However, they said they have detected about 60 percent of those similar in size to Bennu.

 In 2016, NASA launched the OSIRIS-REx spacecraft to fly in close proximity to Bennu to gather information about its size, shape, mass, and composition, while monitoring its spin and orbital trajectory to evaluate its potential danger.